It is time to begin to think about the external parasites that will start to bug our best four-legged friends.

 by Guest Blogger, Dr. Daniel Lynn

 Ticks will begin to show up soon in the weeds and tall grasses all around our great state.
 While Lyme disease is not a huge issue here in Ohio, we did have 48 cases of it reported last year alone.
-The best way to prevent the spread of any tick-related disease is to begin using a preventative product before we even begin to find ticks.
+The best way to prevent the spread of any tick-related disease is to begin using a preventative product before we even start to find ticks.
 Products sold by your veterinarian have been safety tested and proven effective.
-The over-the-counter products do not work as efficiently and many may even have dangerous side effects, especially if they are applied to animals that they are not intended for or are accidentally ingested.
+The over-the-counter products do not work as efficiently, and many may even have dangerous side effects, mainly if they are applied to animals that they are not intended for or are accidentally ingested.

-Fleas, ticks and mosquitoes…we have your number!
+Fleas, ticks, and mosquitoes.
+We have your number!